 I've been thinking a lot recently about the myriad views people have about what's wrong with the world - and all the differing opinions we have about what our priorities 'should be' when it comes to awareness raising and/or engaging in direct action to effect change.

 There are so many pressing issues that I cannot begin to list them all.
-They include (in no particular order) deforestation, climate change & peak oil, loss of biodiversity, social and economic injustice, animal welfare, the banking system, the power of the multinationals, soil degradation, GMOs, pesticides, pollution....and many, many more.
+They include (in no particular order) deforestation, climate change & peak oil, bee decline, loss of biodiversity, social and economic injustice, animal welfare, the banking system, the power of the multinationals, soil degradation, GMOs, pesticides, pollution…..the list goes on.

-Having run around like a headless chicken for many years trying to help raise awareness of most of the above, I decided last year to try and focus on the issues I personally feel most passionate about.
-This doesn't mean I don't think the others are equally important and pressing.... it just means I believe I can be more effective with my time and energy by following my own heart rather than someone else's heart.
+Having run around like a headless chicken for many years trying to help raise awareness of most of the above, I decided a few years ago to try and focus on the issues I personally feel most passionate about.
+This doesn't mean I don't care about the others, or that I think they are less important or pressing than those that I choose to focus on.... it just means I believe I can be more effective with my time and energy if I follow my own heart rather than someone else's heart.
 I also believe I can be more effective if I work in my own way, with my own skills.

 We have all been gifted different skills, personalities, abilities and world views, so it stands to reason that we are going to have different ways of doing things.
-This is wonderful because it means that collectively we can appeal to a wider range of people...but it also means we are not always going to agree with each other!
+This is just wonderful because it means that, collectively, we can appeal to a much wider range of people.
+However it means also we will not always agree with each other!

 However, I have noticed recently that some groups, organisations and individuals spend a great deal of valuable time and energy trying to persuade others that 'their' way is the 'best' way, or the 'only' way.
 Or... that their 'issue' is the most important issue.